 Whether your parents are traveling and enjoying their retirement or just slowing down, they may appreciate a hand getting their finances organized.
 Many aging parents are concerned about being a burden on their loved ones at any point.
 Still, some hesitate to ask for help even when they need it.
 Offering to help you may alleviate your parents of some of these concerns.

-• Review account registrations, particularly for bank and individual investment accounts.
-If an account is only in the name of one spouse, it may be difficult for the surviving spouse to meet their financial obligations while the estate is being settled and especially if the assets are subject to probate.
-(If your parents don’t have a trust, consider learning more about a transfer on death registration which would avoid probate for these types of accounts)
+- Review account registrations, particularly for bank and individual investment accounts.
+If an account is only in the name of one spouse, it may be difficult for the surviving spouse to pay bills while the estate is being settled.
+This can be especially true if the assets are subject to probate.
+If your parents don’t have a trust, consider learning more about a transfer on death registration which would avoid probate for these types of accounts.

-• Make sure that details and policy information are included with the estate planning documents for any life insurance policies, pensions, annuities, and social security claims
+- Make sure that details and policy information are with the estate planning documents for any life insurance policies, pensions, annuities, and social security claims.

-• If your parents still live in their home or have real property like antiques, real estate, cars, etc, remember these assets will ultimately need to be distributed or disposed of.
+- If your parents still live in their home or have valuable or sentimental real property, ask them about it.
 This may be a difficult conversation depending on your family dynamic.
 Consider sharing your feelings with your parents if something has an emotional significance for you, or even the opposite.
 For example, inheriting a home from a parent can be a financial and logistical strain for adult children, leaving them to sometimes feel guilty for selling it later on.
 Having an upfront conversation about wishes and expectations can hopefully help avoid these dilemmas down the road.

 Important disclosure: The material in this article is intended to provide generalized information only and should not be misconstrued as the rendering of personalized legal or tax advice.
 We strongly recommend you and your parents consult an attorney to discuss your personal situation and estate planning needs.